SCM-NV/PLAMS/doc/source/examples/MoleculeSubstitution/MoleculeSubstitution.ipynb.rst

 .. code:: ipython3

-   from scm.plams import *
+   import scm.plams as plams
-   import matplotlib.pyplot as plt from rdkit import Chem from rdkit.Chem import Draw from rdkit.Chem.Draw import IPythonConsole from rdkit.Chem import AllChem from typing import List
+   import matplotlib.pyplot as plt from rdkit import Chem from rdkit.Chem import Draw from rdkit.Chem.Draw import IPythonConsole from rdkit.Chem import AllChem from typing import List, Tuple

    IPythonConsole.ipython_useSVG = True
    IPythonConsole.molSize = 250, 250

    # this line is not required in AMS2025+
-   init()
+   plams.init()

 ::